How to Apply

-The sources of information for assessing applications include the application materials provided by the applicant, publicly accessible information (including published articles or books, works of art, personal and professional websites) and advice sought from experts within or outwith Durham University.
+The sources of information for assessing applications include the application materials (including references), publicly accessible information (including published articles or books, works of art etc.) and advice sought from peer reviewers.

 In selecting the final list of successful Fellows, the Selection Committee will also take into account

-- the limit of 10 Fellowships in each of the Oct-Dec and Jan-March period;
+1. the limit of 10 Fellowships in each of the Oct-Dec and Jan-March periods;

-- the geographical and disciplinary balance of the Fellows in each period;
+2. the geographical and disciplinary diversity of the Fellows in each period;

 Tel: +44(0)191 3344686